 Balconies.
 A balcony with a gorgeous view can be the best feature of a hotel room.
 Most balconies have railings of some kind, but until you see it relative to your child, it’s difficult to predict if they are safe.
 Of course, you can lock the door that goes outside, but who wants to stress about that?
 When in doubt, ask for a room on the ground floor with a terrace instead of balcony.

 Stairs.
 This is an issue that can be difficult to manage.
 In particular, traveling overseas usually requires adapting to properties that have stairs, especially if you want to be in charming, historic buildings.
 If this is a concern, be sure and book a ground floor unit.
 If that is impossible, ensure the stairs are not the open kind where kids can fall through.
-I’ve found that most properties that cater to families are aware of issues like this, and when asked, will suggest the best room options.
+We have found that most properties that cater to the family travel market are aware of issues like this, and when asked, will suggest the best room options.
 If there are stairs in your unit (like a villa or condo), request a gate for the top and bottom of the stairs.